mongodb/specifications/source/mongodb-handshake/handshake.rst

 as seen in the conversation sections for MONGODB-X509, SCRAM-SHA-1 and SCRAM-SHA-256 in the `Driver Authentication spec <../auth/auth.md#supported-authentication-methods>`_.

-Drivers MUST NOT validate whether content of the ``saslSupportedMechs`` attribute of the initial handshake reply.
+Drivers MUST NOT validate the contents of the ``saslSupportedMechs`` attribute of the initial handshake reply.
 Drivers MUST NOT raise an error if the ``saslSupportedMechs`` attribute of the reply includes an unknown mechanism.